-Here is another photo from the next season of Undefeated play.
+Here is another photo from another angle on our waterfall at the waterpark.
 It never got old posing with trophies.
 We did it all the time.

 I’d like to think that I was a good coach, considering I was the only coach to ever have back to back undefeated seasons.

 I was always too skinny during my years at the waterpark, but I was ripped with no body fat.

 I’ll tell you something now that not a lot of people know about waterparks.

 There’s a lot of money found at a waterpark.
 People lose money out of their shorts and swimsuits all day long while they are playing and riding the slides.